laravel/docs/eloquent-relationships.md

 #### Customizing The `pivot` Attribute Name

-As noted earlier, attributes from the intermediate table may be access on models using the `pivot` attribute.
+As noted earlier, attributes from the intermediate table may be accessed on models using the `pivot` attribute.
 However, you are free to customize the name of this attribute to better reflect its purpose within your application.

 For example, if your application contains users that may subscribe to podcasts, you probably have a many-to-many relationship between users and podcasts.
 If this is the case, you may wish to rename your intermediate table accessor to `subscription` instead of `pivot`.
 This can be done using the `as` method when defining the relationship: